Chapter 36 BWV 111 Was mein Gott will, das g’scheh allzeit

 Bach chose the alto and the tenor voices, thus ensuring that all four voices had solo parts.
 Perhaps he set it as a duet so as to convey the universality surrounding themes of faith, death and redemption.
 It is not so much a matter of what I shall do–the message now applies to us all, universally.

 The little bursts of semi-quavers on the violins suggest the flashes of celestial light we glimpse along our journey.
 The melodic contours, appropriately, are generally ascending, the direction ever upward.
-The ritornello itself is a complete miniature binary form movement twenty-four bars long and it is heard, complete, four times in all; at the beginning and end of the first section and enclosing the traditional da capo reprise.
+The ritornello itself is a complete miniature binary form movement twenty-four bars long and it is heard, complete, four times in all; at the beginning and end of the first section, and again as part of the traditional da capo reprise.

 The middle section returns us briefly to E minor, the key of the bass aria.
 The long melismas (from bar 100) underline the simple truth that our days are numbered, and there is nothing we can do about that.
 But the energy and optimism of the singers continue, supported by the inevitable dotted rhythms.
 This important journey will not be inhibited by sobering thoughts about our limited spans of life on earth.
 It will now continue to its joyful and inevitable conclusion.